 Businesses of all kinds start blogging as a way to build up a long-term audience.

-But the reverse is also happening, with more and more bloggers starting businesses as an extension of their blog.
+But the reverse is also happening, with more and more bloggers wanting to learn how to start a business as an extension of their blog.
 And it makes sense.

 One of the biggest challenges new businesses face is building an audience for their products.
 New bloggers, on the other hand, often work backward, building an audience first by consistently putting out good content and then exploring ways to monetize their traffic.